-Also for your own adventures we have a large and well stocked boat barn and equipment room where you can borrow sleeping bags, tents, skis, boats, crampons, stoves…whatever it is, and if we don’t have it yet, we’ll buy it.
+Also for your own adventures we have a large and well stocked boat barn and equipment room where you can borrow sleeping bags, tents, skis, crampons…really anything outdoors related.
+And if we don’t have it, we can but it.
 The best part is that you can go on adventures, buy gear, and meet new people all for free.

 Every member of the Bates College community is already a member of the Outing Club and able to access any of its resources, but we encourage you to participate and get involved at any level you so chose.
 So come to our meetings, meet your fellow outdoorsy peers, tell stories, lead trips, buy gear, become a part of the adventure!
 We are psyched to meet all of you and help you get outside.

 The following information will help you understand how the Outing Club works and how you can take advantage of everything the club has to offer.

 Easy.
 Just look for the emails being sent out to the outing club list serve and reply back to the trip leader.
 Once you’ve said you’re going on a trip, you’re committed barring sickness or alien abduction.
 You can also find out more about trips that are happening if you come to our meetings.

 The Equipment room is located right next to the Package Center and is open every Monday, Wednesday and Friday from 4-5 pm.
 Once there our friendly E-room staff will help you select and check out gear.
 All you need is a $5 dollar deposit.
 For more technical gear, you need to run it by that sport’s director.
 Be sure to return gear that you’ve checked out within one week so that others might enjoy it as well.
 See this page for more information.

 The Outing club council is the core voting body of the Outing Club.
 In order to become a council member you must attend three meetings, complete one work trip, and tell a story.
 Work trips are a great chance to help the club out and meet some of your peers and will be announced within the week preceding them.